rithikagorrepati/comparative-genomics-pipeline/README.md

 A Nextflow DSL2 implementation was also developed for the assembly-based fastp → SKESA → ParSNP workflow.

+## Key Findings

+- Identified closely related multi-isolate genomic clusters and genetically distinct sporadic isolates using phylogenetic distance and hierarchical clustering.
+- Evaluated both an external NCBI reference genome and a high-quality dataset-derived isolate to assess reference-dependent effects.
+- Developed a Nextflow DSL2 implementation of the assembly-based workflow to improve reproducibility across multiple samples.

 ## Dataset

 - 34 *Campylobacter jejuni* isolates
-- 68 paired-end FASTQ files
+- 34 paired-end read sets (68 FASTQ files)
 - 34 draft genome assemblies
-- Two reference strategies evaluated:
-  - NCBI reference genome GCF_000009085.1
-  - High-quality dataset isolate E1376901

 Raw sequencing data are not included in this repository.

 ## Analysis

-Phylogenetic trees were converted into pairwise evolutionary-distance matrices in R and analyzed using hierarchical clustering.

-A project-defined genetic-distance threshold of 0.005 substitutions per site was used to distinguish closely related multi-isolate clusters from sporadic isolates.
+Pairwise evolutionary distances were calculated from the phylogenetic trees and used for hierarchical clustering.
+A project-defined cutoff of 0.005 substitutions per site was used to identify closely related multi-isolate clusters.

-The read-based analysis used complete-linkage clustering, while the assembly-based analysis used average-linkage clustering.

 ## Selected Results
 Note: The original project figures use “Outbreak” for clusters defined by the project’s genetic-distance threshold.
 These are interpreted here as outbreak-like genomic clusters, not epidemiologically confirmed outbreaks.